Kaiser Wilhelm Memorial Church

-The Kaiser Wilhelm Memorial Church (Kaiser-Wilhelm-Gedächtniskirche), mostly known simply as the Memorial Church (German: Gedächtniskirche /de/) is a Protestant church affiliated with the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia, a regional body of the Protestant Church in Germany.
-It is located in Berlin on the Kurfürstendamm in the centre of the Breitscheidplatz.
+The Kaiser Wilhelm Memorial Church (Kaiser-Wilhelm-Gedächtniskirche), mostly known simply as the Memorial Church (Gedächtniskirche /de/) is a Protestant church affiliated with the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia, a regional body of the Protestant Church in Germany.
+It is located in the Bikini-Berlin building complex on the Kurfürstendamm in the centre of the Breitscheidplatz.

 The original church on the site was built in the 1890s.
 It was badly damaged in a bombing raid in 1943.
 The present building, which consists of a church with an attached foyer and a separate belfry with an attached chapel, was built between 1959 and 1963.
 The damaged spire of the old church has been retained and its ground floor has been made into a memorial hall.

 The Memorial Church today is a famous landmark of western Berlin, and is nicknamed by Berliners "der hohle Zahn", meaning "the hollow tooth".